Guidance

 Why the selective neonatal immunisation programme is continuing now all infants receive hepatitis B vaccine as part of the routine childhood programme

-Hepatitis B infection can be transmitted from infected mothers to their babies at or around the time of birth (perinatal transmission).
-This occurs mainly because infected blood from the mother passes through the placenta to the baby during delivery.
-Babies acquiring infection at this time have a high risk of becoming chronically infected with the virus.
-The development of chronic infection in infants born to infected mothers after perinatal transmission can be prevented in over 90% of cases by appropriate post-exposure prophylactic vaccination starting at birth.
-Timely vaccination at birth and at 4 weeks of age is critical to preventing infection in the infant.
+The aim of the selective neonatal hepatitis B immunisation programme is to prevent babies acquiring hepatitis B following exposure to their mothers’ blood and body fluids, especially around the time of birth (perinatal transmission).
+This occurs mainly because blood containing the hepatitis B virus passes through the placenta from the mother to the baby during delivery.
+Babies acquiring infection at this time have a high risk of developing chronic hepatitis B. The development of chronic infection in infants born to mothers living with hepatitis B after perinatal transmission can be prevented in over 90% of cases by appropriate post-exposure prophylactic vaccination starting at birth.
+Timely vaccination at birth and at 4 weeks of age is critical for full protection and to prevent the infant developing infection.
+Health professionals should be aware of the importance of ensuring that babies born to women with living with hepatitis B require an accelerated course of hepatitis B immunisation starting at birth.
+This vaccine course is urgent targeted treatment for babies that have been significantly exposed to hepatitis B virus around the time of birth.

-The universal infant programme provides pre-exposure protection against hepatitis B virus which will benefit those who may have future risk of exposure to it.
-The dose that is given to all babies at 8 weeks of age (as part of the universal programme) would be too late to prevent infection in those high risk babies who are exposed at or around birth.
+The universal infant programme provides pre-exposure protection against hepatitis B virus which will benefit those who may have future risk of exposure to the virus.
+The dose given to all babies at 8 weeks of age (as part of the routine programme) would be too late to prevent infection in those born to women living with hepatitis B following exposure to the hepatitis B virus at or around birth.

 Why Hepatitis B immunoglobulin (HBIG) is still required

-HBIG should be given as soon as possible, preferably within 48 hours of delivery (and within 24 hours of birth dose of vaccine), although it should still be considered up to a week after exposure.
+HBIG should be given as soon as possible, preferably within 48 hours of delivery (and within 24 hours of birth dose of vaccine), although it should still be considered up to seven days after exposure.

 What the newborn infant should receive if the mother is hepatitis B negative, but there is another person living in the household who is infected with hepatitis B